All Articles

 Home refinancing

 Do you love the look of barndos but don’t want to leave your home?
-Then, consider expanding your current home and adding a barndo-style addition.
+Consider expanding your current home and adding a barndo-style addition.

 In this case, explore refinancing your home.
 For example, a cash-out refinance can help you pull from the equity you’ve built in your home and use those funds to finance your barndo addition.